 Junk food

-It may be easy to discard junk food leftovers like chips into the yard for chickens to eat, but it is not suitable for chickens too.
-As these food harm humans’ bodies, they also cause harm to your flock.
-Chickens cannot take food that has too much concentration, which many junk food may have.
+It may be easy to discard junk food leftovers like chips into the yard for chickens to eat, but it is not suitable for chickens either.
+As these foods harm humans’ bodies, they also cause harm to your flock.
+Chickens cannot take food that has too much concentration, which many junk foods may have.

 Food that’s either rotten or moldy

-While some molds can be good, humans don’t have the time to judge and decipher whether a mold is bad or not.
+While some molds may be harmless, it’s best not to risk feeding them to chickens.
 And so, it’s advantageous for you just to avoid feeding anything with mold to your chickens.
 It’s fine to feed your poultry overripe food, but when you see and announce that it’s rotten, then it’s better just to throw it to the food waste section.

 Summary